AntonHennig/keroppi/readme.md

   /Path/To/Your/config:/app/config:
   This is where the bot stores its configuration files.
 Replace /Path/To/Your/config with the absolute path to a directory on your host where the bot can persist data.

-  **This is optional and can be romeved if not neeed or wanted.
-Only affcets the Container cog which u can just leave unloaded**
+  **This is optional and can be removed if not neeed or wanted.
+Only affects the Container cog which u can just leave unloaded**
   /var/run/docker.sock:/var/run/docker.sock:
   This allows the bot to interact with Docker on the host system, which is necessary for Docker-related commands within the bot.